Triple infiltration basin and greenery regeneration in the square of Oblęgorska / Widok Street in Łódź (Poland)

 The final realization included also the first in the city living furniture – the willow bench shading and meteorological station with results available to residents (meteobot).

-Undertaken actions in the process of NBS development:
+Undertaken actions in the process of NbS development:

-• Starting point - organization initiated grassroots initiatives – research group (academic – ERCE PAN) with funding for NBS implementation mobilize citizenship and community action.
+• Starting point - organization initiated grassroots initiatives – research group (academic – ERCE PAN) with funding for NbS implementation mobilize citizenship and community action.

 • Involvement of governmental actors – co-operation with city officials toward enabling the implementation.